Cancer Alliances in the NHS are a success story having been responsible for some significant improvements.

-The remit of the former Thames Valley Cancer Network involved working across the whole pathway which led to improved outcomes for patients.
+The remit of the Thames Valley Cancer Alliance involves working across the whole pathway which led to improved outcomes for patients.

 These outcomes have included:

-The new Thames Valley Cancer Strategic Clinical Network will build on these successes, strengths and partnerships proactively to engage patients, families, and communities, including populations who may be disadvantaged, in planning and implementing new approaches to service delivery that are meaningful and more accessible.
+The Thames Valley Cancer Alliance will build on these successes, strengths and partnerships proactively to engage patients, families, and communities, including populations who may be disadvantaged, in planning and implementing new approaches to service delivery that are meaningful and more accessible.

 We are working in collaboration with academic partners to create new knowledge and translate it into measurable improvements in health and cancer care for the population.
 It is important that the relationships, clinical engagement and patient participation that have been developed and maintained over many years are sustained and enhanced.

 The Five Year Forward View is a bold vision of the future of health services.
-The planning guidance for CCGs and other partners released at the end of December makes useful suggestions as to how this can be achieved; through supporting new models of care, embracing innovative ways of working and establishing improvement through clinical evidence.
+The planning guidance for CCGs and other partners makes useful suggestions as to how this can be achieved; through supporting new models of care, embracing innovative ways of working and establishing improvement through clinical evidence.

 “The 5YFV is ambitious and bold in its scope and timescales and offers both challenges and opportunities for the NHS to deliver cancer outcomes to match the best in the world!”

 The report addresses many broad issues currently facing the NHS including prevention, rising demand, an ageing population and funding constraints.
 The focus on cancer care calls for improvements in “faster diagnosis and more uniform treatment for cancer” over the next five years, recognising that there are “unacceptable variations in care” across the country.